akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 Next step, for each piece of PIM data, you need to ask yourself the following questions:

 1. What data does my print solution need from the PIM?
-2. How will the configuration UI of my connector fulfill all of my end users' needs?
+2. How will the configuration UI of my App fulfill all of my end users' needs?
-3. How flexible does my connector need to be to adapt to any catalog structure created with the PIM?
+3. How flexible does my App need to be to adapt to any catalog structure created with the PIM?
 4. Documentation: What do I need to document?
 (Data processing, feature limits, possible settings...)

-In order to help you develop your connector features, here are some useful features you can use.
+In order to help you develop your App features, here are some useful features you can use.

 ## API connection configuration

 **What is it?**

-In order for your connector to communicate with Akeneo PIM, you need to provide a setting to invite Julia to enter her PIM API credentials.
+In order for your App to communicate with Akeneo PIM, you need to provide a setting to invite Julia to enter her PIM API credentials.

 **What do you need to implement?**